Fire Prevention Week is coming up, October 6-12. We’ve all grown up hearing:

 It’s engraved in our heads as a safety tip if your clothes catch on fire.
 Let’s back up a bit though to before the fire starts.
 More specifically, before a home fire starts.
 It is code to have smoke alarms in homes.
 These are a great tool that won’t prevent a fire but will help keep you safe if something happens, and your house does catch on fire.
 We like sharing tips for claims prevention, but for this one, we have safety ideas if you experience a fire.

 Did you know you are supposed to have at least one smoke detector outside of each sleeping area and on every level of the house?
 If you have a basement, that is included as a level of the house and needs a smoke detector.
 On floors without bedrooms, smoke detectors should be near living areas.
 Be sure that everyone sleeping in your home can hear a smoke detector.
 If they can’t hear a smoke detector that is going off, then it isn’t doing any good.
 If someone in your household is hearing impaired, then you may need to install more smoke detectors.

 Pick a memorable date to be your “battery change” date.
-Could be a birthday, anniversary of some sort, or holiday (like New Year’s)!
-Whatever the date is if you smoke detectors run off batteries then change them on that date annually.
+It could be a birthday, anniversary of some sort, or holiday (like New Year’s)!
+Whatever the date is if you smoke detectors run off batteries, then change them on that date annually.

 Smart Smoke Detectors

 Stepping it up a notch, let’s talk about smart smoke detectors.
 In this gadget, crazy world we live in, even are smoke detectors are getting smarter.
 Did you know you can get a smart smoke detector that will send notifications straight to your phone if something is happening?
 They aren’t just detecting smoke either; their capabilities go beyond that.
 Smart smoke detectors can detect Carbon Monoxide.
 The notifications give you more information about what is going on and which detector picked it up.